 Fiber can be the Holy Grail solution to keto constipation if you take the right kinds.

-Fiber can also be a part of the problem.
+But fiber can be a part of the problem too.

 - They say you should eat around 30 grams of fiber per day.
 I will add to this that I believe soluble fibers are an integral form of fiber you should get on your keto diet.